 Arraial do Cabo

-Arraial do Cabo is an hour long drive away from Buzios and it’s own separate peninsula, but definitely worth the drive (and I do recommend renting a car to have while traveling this area…more on that below, but the drive between Rio and Buzios is an easy and pretty one).
+Arraial do Cabo is an hour long drive away from Buzios and its own separate peninsula, but definitely worth the drive (and I do recommend renting a car to have while traveling this area…more on that below, but the drive between Rio and Buzios is an easy and pretty one).
 Praia do Forno on Arraial do Cabo is situated on a large cove and has some of the clearest, brightest waters in the area.
-Don’t confuse this withe Praia do Forno in Buzios–they are separate beaches.
+Don’t confuse this with the Praia do Forno in Buzios, they are separate beaches.
 You must hike a short ways up a hill and down again to reach the beach.
 I recommend going during the first half of the day if you want sun as it faces east and is surrounded by tall hills.

 Eating & Other Tips

-The main boardwalk that lines the biggest port in Buzios is where you’ll find the majority of restaurants and bars is called Rua das Pedras.
+The main boardwalk that lines the primary port in Buzios is where you’ll find the majority of restaurants and bars and is called Rua das Pedras.
 It’s a nice strip for an evening stroll with distant views of rolling hills and mountains and fisherman bringing in the day’s catch.